 You can leave your potato peeler in the drawer for this easy potato salad that uses Yukon Gold potatoes and Dijon mustard to achieve the perfect color and texture.
 With hard-cooked eggs, crunchy celery, and a creamy, tangy dressing that includes dill relish, it makes a standout picnic salad or cookout side dish.

 10 of 17

-Classic French aligot is such a delicious and creamy take on mashed potatoes you may be tempted to eat a bowl of it for dinner.
-It's a deceptively simple combination of golden potatoes and cheese beaten together with creme fraiche until they form silky, smooth ribbons of pureed potato.
+Classic French aligot is such a delicious and creamy take on mashed potatoes that you may be tempted to eat a bowl of it for dinner.
+It's a deceptively simple combination of golden potatoes and cheese beaten together with crème fraîche until they form silky, smooth ribbons of pureed potato.
 Serve to accompany a steak dinner or as a side dish for your holiday roast beef.

 11 of 17

-Spicy, buttery, cheesy, and delicious, nobody would guess that these scalloped potatoes are vegan and cholesterol-free.
-They still taste like a naughty treat, with loads of fantastic flavor and texture from meltingly tender Yukon gold potatoes, diced green chilies, and a creamy nutritional yeast sauce.
+Spicy, buttery, cheesy, and delicious, nobody would guess that these scalloped potatoes are vegan and cholesterol free.
+They still taste like a naughty treat, with loads of fantastic flavor and texture from meltingly tender Yukon Gold potatoes, diced green chiles, and a creamy nutritional yeast sauce.

 12 of 17

-Use a mandolin slicer, or a sharp chef's knife, to slice potatoes thinly for the ultimate homemade grilled potato chips.
+Use a mandoline slicer or a sharp chef's knife to slice potatoes thinly for the ultimate homemade grilled potato chips.
 They make a fantastic appetizer for summer picnics and game days, served with the included creamy garlic aioli for dipping.Continue to 13 of 17 below.

 13 of 17